 Find out what are our top 10 Android launchers.

 Get a sidebar full of app access on the fly

 Glovebox is another app that will help you be super fast in transitioning between apps.
 It offers you a customizable bar which can pop out of the screen when using any device, as well as the home screen.
-The Note 2 is already great at customization but this is just another cool one to make your phablet usage just a bit more effective.Meteor Swipe - Fast, small
+The Note 2 is already great at customization but this is just another cool one to make your phablet usage just a bit more effective.Meteor Swipe - Sidebar, Themes

 Did any of these tricks help you?
 Can you think of any cool things you can do to speed up your Note 2?